eshatokedar/eshatokedar/README.md

 <h1 align="center">Hey, I'm Esha Tokedar 👋</h1>
-<h3 align="center">Full Stack Developer and UI/UX Designer</h3>
+<h3 align="center">-- A Full Stack Developer and UI/UX Designer --</h3>

 <br>

 - 📚 I'm a Pre-final year IT student at **RCC Institute of Information Technology**.
 - 🌱 I’m currently working on **Web Development and Animation**.
-- 👯 I’m looking for Internships .
+- 👯 I’m looking for Internships, intermediate level projects.
-- 💞️ I’m looking forward to connect and contribute everywhere possible, and learn from the collaborations and Willing to Participate in Hackathons.
+- 💞️ I’m looking forward to connect and contribute on any development related projects and participate in hackathons.
 - 📫 Contact me at : **eshatokedar@gmail.com**

 <br>